RevolutionPrep/morpheus/README.md

-# RESTful API Client
+# Morpheus
-Working toward a DSL that is very ActiveResource/ActiveRecord-like with some features stolen from other great libraries like DataMapper.
+## A RESTful API Client library built over Typhoeus

-For Example:
+* Working toward a DSL that is very ActiveResource/ActiveRecord-like with some features stolen from other great libraries like DataMapper.

     ```Ruby
     class Dummy < Morpheus::Base